amaranth-lang/rtl-debugger/README.md

-# CXXRTL Debugger for VSCode
+# RTL Debugger for VSCode

 TODO